CryptoManufaktur-io/celestia-docker/README.md

 For *testing* purposes, it can be bypassed by adding the following flag to `EXTRA_FLAGS` in the `.env` file:

 `--force-no-bbr`

+## celestia-node

+### Create node-key

+Run `docker compose run --rm create-celestia-node-key`

+It is meant to be executed only once, it has no sanity checks and creates the `$MONIKER.info`, `$xyz.address` and `$MONIKER.backup` files inside the `keys/celestia-node/` folder.

+Remember to backup those files if you're running a validator.

 ## Version